Financial Aid Policies

 Professional Judgment

-Students who have completed a FAFSA or California Dream Act application have the option to submit an Expected Family Contribution or Cost of Attendance Appeal for a professional judgment review.
+Students who have completed a FAFSA or California Dream Act application have the option to submit a Family Contribution Appeal or Cost of Attendance Appeal for a professional judgment review.
 This process assists families who experience changes in family income or have other special circumstances and would like to be evaluated for additional financial aid assistance.
 Some examples of significant changes are:

 • Unemployment or reduction in income